machine module contains specific functions related to the board.

 Gates the clock to the CPU, useful to reduce power consumption at any time during short or long periods.
 Peripherals continue working and execution resumes as soon as any interrupt is triggered (on many ports this includes system timer interrupt occurring at regular intervals on the order of millisecond).

-Stops the CPU and all peripherals (including networking interfaces, if any).
+Stops the CPU and all peripherals, including the networking interfaces (except for LTE).
 Execution is resumed from the main script, just as with a reset.
 If a value in milliseconds is given then the device will wake up after that period of time, otherwise it will remain in deep sleep until the reset button is pressed.

 Configure pins to wake up from deep sleep mode.
 The pins which have this capability are: P2, P3, P4, P6, P8 to P10 and P13 to P23.

 The arguments are: